2017 Florida State Energy Code Summary of Key Changes–+

 2017 Oregon Energy Code Summary of Key Envelope Changes–+

-This document reviews the most important changes impacting the building envelope requirements of Pennsylvania’s Uniform Construction Code, which took effect on October 1, 2018.
+Learn about the most important changes impacting the building envelope in Pennsylvania’s 2015 Uniform Construction Code (UCC).

 A Guide to Insulated HVAC Systems (AH121)–+